jakobvoo/jakobvoo.github.io/README.md

-# Personal Website of Jakob Voo.
+# Personal Website of Jakob Voo

 Just a data scientist, systems thinker, and servant leader using data for social good.